lkirk/weber-lab-server/conda.md

 locked.
 To unlock, run the above command again.
 More information about this plugin can be found on the [project page](https://github.com/conda-incubator/conda-protect).

+The `base` conda environment is locked so that users cannot modify it.